raspberrypilearning/octapi-brute-force-enigma/en/step_4.md

 from enigma.machine import EnigmaMachine
 ```

-Consult your Enigma settings sheet to find out that the machine that encrypted the message had the following settings at the time the message was sent:
+Consulting your Enigma settings sheet, you find out that the encrypting machine had the following settings at the time it sent the message:

 ![Decrypt settings](images/decrypt-settings.png)

-+ In your Python file, set up an Enigma machine object.
-Use the same settings as on your settings sheet.
-Each setting should be a string and should be typed exactly as it appears on the settings sheet.
-For example, the rotors would be set as `'II V III'`.
++ In your Python file, set up an `EnigmaMachine` object using the settings from your settings sheet.
+Each setting should be a **string** and should be typed exactly as it appears on the settings sheet.
+For example, the `rotors` will be set as `'II V III'`.

 ```python
 # Set up the Enigma machine